 Broccoli is one of the highest sources of vitamin C. Many people associate vitamin C with fruit, but broccoli has 150% of the recommended daily allowance in just a single 100g serving.
 Broccoli is one of those foods that you can eat nearly an unlimited amount of and not have to worry about gaining weight.
 It’s just too bulky and void of calories to overeat.
 This makes it a great dieting food.

+There you have it – my top 5 best fat burning foods.
 It’s very simple to incorporate every single one of these into your diet.
 Not only are they easy to incorporate, but they will help build the foundation for a healthy eating lifestyle.